kin-labs/kin-developer-docs-old/docs/index.md

     link: https://github.com/kin-sdk/kin-sdk-react-native
 connectAndJoinSection:
   - header: Connect and contribute
-    text: Become a contributing member of one of the largest and most active ecosystems in crypto.
+    text: Become an open source contributer to one of the largest and most active ecosystems in crypto.
     link: https://discord.gg/kdRyUNmHDn
     linkText: Contribute
   - header: We’re growing, join us